New International Students

 Download our Pre-Departure Guide:

 The requirements for advising prior to registration vary according to your program of study.
 Refer to your Offer of Admission to find out details about course registration.
-Academic advising is also detailed under Step 2 in the Guide To First Year.
+Academic advising is also detailed in the Admitted section of the Welcome Guide for New Concordians.
 A complete step by step online registration guide is also available.
 If you are required to meet with an Academic Advisor, you will not be able to register for your courses until you complete this requirements.

 When to arrive?